 Delays return to Port of Dover at start of Easter getaway

-Holidaymakers booked on cross-Channel ferries from the Port of Dover are facing delays at the start of the Easter getaway.
+Ferry passengers have faced long delays at the Port of Dover days after thousands of holidaymakers were stuck there for several hours.

-There are queues of “approximately 90 minutes” for passport checks by French officials at the Kent port, ferry operator DFDS wrote on Twitter.
+There were queues of “approximately 90 minutes” for passport checks by French officials at the Kent port as the Easter bank holiday getaway started, ferry operator DFDS wrote on Twitter.

-The company told passengers: “Unfortunately due to high volumes of traffic there are queues at border controls.
+The company told passengers on Thursday morning this was due to “high volumes of traffic”.

-“Once you arrive at check-in we will get you away as quick as we can.”

-In response, one passenger wrote: “We have been standing for 50 minutes.
-No movement whatsoever.”
+The queue had eased by 1pm, with DFDS saying “traffic is free flowing through border controls and check-in”.

-There are fears travellers at Dover will face more disruption after chaotic scenes last weekend when thousands of people were delayed, reportedly by up to 14 hours.
+There were chaotic scenes at the port last weekend when thousands of people were delayed, reportedly by up to 14 hours.

 Delays at the port have been blamed on French border officials carrying out extra checks and stamping UK passports following Brexit.